anyai/DeepCTR/docs/source/models/xDeepFM.rst

 a of figure below.

-Shown in part b of figure below, then using a dense layer **shared** in dimention D to generate one of H_k interaction vectors and those H_k interaction vectors compose the feature map.
-All the feature maps are finally pooling along dimention D into input vectors of output layer, which is shown in part c.
+Shown in part b of figure below, then using a dense layer **shared** in dimention :math:`D` to generate one of :math:`H_k` interaction vectors and those :math:`H_k` interaction vectors compose the feature map.
+All the feature maps are finally pooling along dimention :math:`D` into input vectors of output layer, which is shown in part c.

 .. image:: xDeepFM_CIN.png